-All Athletes under the jurisdiction of a National Federation or holding an FIE licence shall be subject to In-Competition Testing by the FIE, the Athlete's National Federation, and any other Anti-Doping Organization responsible for Testing at a Competition or Event in which they participate.
-All Athletes under the jurisdiction of a National Federation or holding an FIE licence, including Athletes serving a period of ineligibility or a Provisional Suspension, shall also be subject to Out-of-Competition Testing at any time or place, with or without advance notice, by the FIE, WADA, the Athlete's National Federation, the National Anti-Doping Organization of any country where the Athlete is present, the IOC during the Olympic Games, and the IPC during the Paralympic Games.
-Target Testing will be made a priority.
+All Fencers under the jurisdiction of a National Federation or holding an FIE licence shall be subject to Testing by the FIE, the Fencer's National Federation, and any other Anti-Doping Organization responsible for Testing at a Competition or Event in which they participate.
+All Fencers under the jurisdiction of a National Federation or holding an FIE licence, including Fencers serving a period of ineligibility or a Provisional Suspension, shall be subject to Testing at any time or place, with or without advance notice, In-Competition or Out-of-Competition by the FIE, WADA, the Fencer's National Federation, the National Anti-Doping Organization of any country where the Fencer is present, the IOC during the Olympic Games, the IPC during the Paralympic Games and any other Anti-Doping Organization responsible for Testing at a Competition or Event in which they participate.